BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

     ## Multiple R-squared:  0.958,  Adjusted R-squared:  0.9545
     ## F-statistic: 273.6 on 11 and 132 DF,  p-value: < 2.2e-16

-Answer: The intercept is the average days of emergence for Treatment 1,which is 182.163.
+Answer: The intercept is the average emergence for Treatment 1 at 7 days after plantation,which is 182.163.
 The coefficient for Treatment 2 is -134.531 meaning that the emergence of plant with treatment 2 is expected to decrease by 134.531 units in comparison to treatment 1.

 ## Question 4